-- Read pages 31-49 of your workbook i.
+- i.
+Read pages 31-49 of your workbook

-- 20 minutes of yoga daily ii.

-- 20 minutes of writing on whichever Soul Letter prompt speaks to you that day iii.

-- 10 minutes of meditation daily iv.

-- Submit a letter about how practices are going and what you're noticing v.

-- Read pages 50-53 of your workbook i.

-- 20 minutes of yoga daily ii.
+- ii.
+20 minutes of yoga daily

 - iii.
+20 minutes of writing on whichever Soul Letter prompt speaks to you that day

-- 10 minutes of meditation daily iv.
+- iv.
+10 minutes of meditation daily

-- Write out your responses to Lesson 1 Integration Exercises V.

-- vi.

-- Read pages 54-60 of your workbook i.

-- 20 minutes of yoga daily ii.

-- iii.

-- 15 minutes of meditation daily iv.

-- Write out your responses to Lesson 2 Integration Exercises v.

-- vi.
+- v.
+Submit a letter about how practices are going and what you're noticing

+- i.
+Read pages 50-53 of your workbook - ii.
+20 minutes of yoga daily - iii.
+20 minutes of writing on whichever Soul Letter prompt speaks to you that day - iv.
+10 minutes of meditation daily - v.
+Write out your responses to Lesson 1 Integration Exercises - vi.
+Submit your integration exercise responses and an update about your practices

+- i.
+Read pages 54-60 of your workbook - ii.
+20 minutes of yoga daily - iii.
+20 minutes of writing on whichever Soul Letter prompt speaks to you that day - iv.
+15 minutes of meditation daily - v.
+Write out your responses to Lesson 2 Integration Exercises - vi.
+Submit your integration exercise responses and an update about your practices